 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting - Improvements to Reportable Segment Disclosures" which requires companies to disclose significant segment expense categories and amounts for each reportable segment.
 A significant segment expense is an expense that is significant to the segment, regularly provided to or easily computed from information regularly provided to the Chief Operating Decision Maker ("CODM"), and included in the reported measure of segment profit or loss.
 The guidance is effective for fiscal years beginning after December 15, 2023, and interim periods in fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company plans to adopt the provisions of ASU 2023-07 in the fourth quarter of 2024.
 This ASU affects financial statement disclosure only, and its adoption will not affect our results of operations or financial position.

 In December 2023, the FASB issued ASU 2023-09, "Improvements to Income Tax Disclosure" which requires companies to disclose disaggregated information about a reporting entity's effective tax rate reconciliation, using both percentages and reporting currency amounts for specific standardized categories.
 Separate disclosures will be required for any reconciling items that are equal to or greater than a specified quantitative threshold.
 The guidance is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
+The Company plans to adopt the provisions of ASU 2023-09 in fiscal year 2025.
 This ASU affects financial statement disclosure only, and its adoption will not affect our results of operations or financial position.